Small Area Estimation with Spatially Varying Natural Exponential Families: Small area models with spatially varying natural exponential families

-In real applications, there could exist small areas with zero sample sizes.
-Let $j$ be the index of a non-sampled area, and it is assumed that the covariate $\x_j$ is available.
-In the traditional hierarchical model (\ref{model}), the reasonable estimator of $\mu_j$ is

-which is obtained by putting $n_i=0$ in the Bayes estimator (\ref{mut}).
-Similarly, we can define the estimator of $\mu_j$ under the spatially varying model (\ref{spmodel}) as
+Real applications could include small areas with zero sample sizes.
+Let $j$ be the index of a non-sampled area and assume that the covariate $\x_j$ is available.
+We can define the estimator of $\mu_j$ under the spatially varying model (\ref{spmodel}) as

-which is expected to provide more accurate estimates of $\mu_j$ than the traditional one by using local information of non-sampled areas.
-The estimator of $\bbe(\u_j)$ can be obtained by the local weighted likelihood (\ref{Q}) without the information in area $j$: